 Q5.
 How a mother can registers her child’s birth certificate with unknown father in the UAE?

-In the UAE, it is no longer illegal to get pregnant before marriage, thanks to recent legislative reforms.
-The decriminalization of sexual cohabitation by unmarried couples, coupled with the provisions of Article 410 of the New Penal Law, provides legal options for couples facing parenthood outside of wedlock.
-Nevertheless, it is crucial for unmarried couples to be aware of the legal implications and responsibilities associated with parenthood, and to ensure compliance with the relevant laws when opting to have a child outside of marriage in the UAE..
+In the UAE, it is no longer illegal to get pregnant before marriage, as long as both parties are over 18 and certain conditions are fulfilled (e.g., child acknowledgment or marriage).
+The decriminalization of sexual cohabitation by unmarried couples, along with the provisions of Article 410 of the New Penal Law, provides legal options for couples who have children outside of wedlock.
+Nevertheless, it is crucial for unmarried couples to be aware of the legal and procedural requirements —such as acknowledging paternity and registering the child— to ensure compliance with the relevant laws when opting to have a child outside of marriage in the UAE.

 For more information don’t hesitate to contact Dubai Court Marriage.